brajeshwar/brajeshwar.github.io/_posts/2010/2010-08-30-probable-merger-of-sap-and-redhat.md

----
-layout: post
-title: Probable merger of SAP and RedHat - a slim chance
+# Probable merger of SAP and RedHat - a slim chance
----

 Though there seemed to be quite a few <a href="http://localtechwire.com/business/local_tech_wire/opinion/blogpost/8180415/">rumors</a> of a possible buyout plan being staged by <a href="http://www.sap.com/index.epx">SAP</a> to takeover <a href="http://www.redhat.com/">RedHat</a>.
 Various industry executives believe otherwise; stating that the likelihood of such an acquisition to take place are quite slim.